-ARE NOT PERMISSIBLE FOR ANY SANCTIONED EVENT by the Ballooning Commission of Aeroclub of Poland.
+ARE NOT PERMISSIBLE FOR ANY CIA SANCTIONED EVENT.

 5.2 PROTESTS (as per S1 An3 8) (COH 2.11)

 A DETAILED DESCRIPTION OF THE PROTEST REQUIREMENTS CAN BE FOUND IN G.S.6.3.

 5.2.1 PROTEST

 IF DISSATISFIED WITH THE DECISION ON A COMPLAINT MADE DURING THE EVENT, A COMPETITOR HAS THE RIGHT OF PROTEST.
 A PROTEST SHALL CONCERN ONLY ONE MATTER.
 IN CASE OF DIFFERENT MATTERS, SEPARATE PROTESTS MUST BE MADE.